unlock-protocol/docs/creators/plugins-and-integrations/wordpress-plugin.md

 The Unlock Protocol block can be added like any other Gutenberg block to any post or page.
 See [WordPress documentation](https://wordpress.org/support/article/adding-a-new-block/) for instructions.

-The block has two settings that need to be configured in order for it to work:
+The block can be configured with multiple locks.
+For each lock, there are 2 settings that you will need to set:

 * **Ethereum Network**